 Keep in mind that because 97000 series codes are typically reserved for physical medicine, some SLPs may struggle to receive reimbursement for them.
 It’s also important to note that using codes from both the 92000 and 97000 series on the same claim could result in unbundling, which Medicare does not allow.
 Specifically, the National Correct Coding Initiative (NCCI) manual states that “speech language pathologists should not report CPT codes 97110, 97112, 97150, 97530, or 97129 as unbundled services included in the services coded as 92507, 92508, or 92526.”

 However, cases wherein use of codes from both series can be justified (e.g., co-treatment involving both a PT and an SLP on the same date of service), providers may be able to bill for both code types by using modifier 59.
-You can verify whether modifier 59 is appropriate for a particular set of codes by consulting the edit pair chart found here.
+You can verify whether modifier 59 is appropriate for a particular set of codes by consulting the edit pair chart found in this modifier 59 blog.

 5. Medicare does not reimburse assistant-led speech services.

-As ASHA states here, “Under Medicare, services provided by speech-language pathology assistants [SLPA] are not considered medically necessary and therefore are not reimbursable.”
+As ASHA states in this certification guide, “Under Medicare, services provided by speech-language pathology assistants [SLPA] are not considered medically necessary and therefore are not reimbursable.”
 This rule can catch providers off guard, as it diverges from Medicare’s policy for physical therapist assistants (PTAs) and occupational therapy assistants (OTAs).
 As for commercial payers, providers will need to check with each entity individually to confirm its policy on SLPA service reimbursement.
 That said, many private payers align their reimbursement policies with Medicare’s.